 Rom 7:6 But now we have been delivered from the law.

-Christianos (Χριστιανός) is the origins of the name "christian" and is a Roman derogatory term for those who follow Christos (Χριστός - "anointed one") instead of Nero.
+Christianos (Χριστιανός) is the origins of the name "christian" and is a derogatory term (Roman) for those who follow Christos (Χριστός - "anointed one") instead of Nero.
 The usage in Scripture is simply for cultural reference in the epistles.
-For example, an African slave's usage of the word "negro" in America did not exist in Africa prior.
-Whatever tribe these slaves belonged to was how they referred to themselves.
 This becomes critical to understand in later discussions regarding Israel and Messiah, but for now we'll stick with basics.

-There are only a handful of Pauline verses that "christians" ( a religion - which I am not part of) have to justify not keeping the "Law".
+There are only a handful of Pauline verses that "christians" ( a religion - which I do not identify with) have to justify not keeping the "Law".
 The "Law", which is sometimes referred to as the Statutes and Ordinances, can be used in exclusion to the Commands (often referring to the Levitical Law of the priests).
 This additional usage further confuses people.
 All confusion is the basis for religion.
-The origin of our current languages themselves came from a deliberate confusion at Babel (also the origin of religion).
+The origin of our current languages themselves came from a deliberate confusion at Babel.
 However, if you don't keep the 10 Commands, you can't even claim to be a "christian", as the 10 Commands are even the basis for the religion of christianity.
-Semantics is the key to understanding here.
+Hopefully this rabbit hole reveals how semantics is the key to understanding.

-So there are multiple meanings for the word generically used in Scripture as Law.
-If I went into all of Paul's usages this would be literally a small book.
+So there are multiple meanings for the words generically used in Scripture as "The Law".
+If I went into all of Paul's usages this study would result in a small book.
 Let's instead examine then what lawlessness is.
 It's interesting that "christians" don't talk about this word, and it's usage.
 In fact they blatantly ignore it.

-To be LAWLESS is to be contrary to the Law of Yah or to act without regard to the Law of Yah.
+To be LAWLESS is to be contrary to the Law of the Father or to act without regard to the Law of the Father.
 The word for “lawlessness” in the Bible is often translated “iniquity.”
 According to the Bible, the root of all lawlessness is rebellion (sin).

 1 John 3:4 Everyone who sins breaks the Law; in fact, sin is lawlessness.